memlayeronbtc/memlayer-btc2024/README.md

 It is magical to see BTC runes lifted to EVM chains in seconds using Memlayer.
 This may bring BTC liquidity to EVM sidechain apps for more consumer-level experiences.

 ## What we learned
-Memlayer can be a great self-hosting middle layer between BTC L1 and EVM sidechains when using CCIP-read on a BTC full node.
+1. Memlayer can be a great self-hosting middle layer between BTC L1 and EVM sidechains when using CCIP-read on a BTC full node.
 This is an interesting direction that is worthy of future investigation.

+2. There are still ways we have not explored for improving the speed of the deposit on the system level.

+3. The UX part of using CCIP-read gateway server to move balances among BTC and EVM chains can be explored more.

 ## What's next for Memlayer
 1. Have security reviews to plan paths for decentralizing more parts and refactor the code base